onodu/NumberConverter/README.md

 # NumberConverter
 Convert integers and fixed point real numbers between numeral systems.
-Supposed numeral systems are form 2 to 36.
+Supported numeral systems are form 2 to 36.
 Alphabet is '0-9a-z\.'.
 Input strings are case insensitive.
 Length of numbers is limited olny by your available memory, since the program depends on Boost multiprecision integers (MPI).

 The program is written in C++11 and depends on Boost for MPIs and Qt for interface.